-The cleaning pattern of the S7 would be to clean around the edges first and then clean the rest of the room in a straight pattern.
+The cleaning pattern of the S7 cleans around the edges first and then cleans the rest of the room in a straight pattern.
 Here’s a sample of a cleaning map that was generated by the Roborock app.

 Available vacuum modes on the S7 include:

 - Quiet: Operates with less suction power so it makes less noise.
 Also the least section power of the 4 cleaning modes.